 - Self-managed certificates are certificates that you obtain, provision, and renew yourself.

 When you issue a certificate by using a publicly trusted CA, the CA publishes information about the associated domain to Certificate Transparency logs, which are publicly accessible.
 This is part of the standard certificate issuance process adopted by all publicly trusted CAs, and it applies to both Google-managed certificates and self-managed certificates.
 However, if you use the Certificate Authority Service to issue your Google-managed certificate, Certificate Manager does not publish any information to Certificate Transparency logs.

 To learn how to deploy a certificate with Certificate Manager, see Deployment overview.

-Certificate Manager lets you manage the lifecycle of your Google-managed TLS (SSL) certificates from issuance to renewal.
 You can verify relevant domain ownership by using either load balancer-based or DNS-based authorization.
 Certificate Manager supports RSA Google-managed certificates.

 For instructions about how to restrict the CAs that can issue certificates for your domains, see Specifying the CAs that can issue your Google-managed certificate.